Glazzes/autumnexample/Kotlin/README.md

-All of these annotations have an optional `id` parameter that can be used to identify them, if an `id` is passed that will be the id for that given class instance, if no `id` is passed the id will be the class name
+All of these annotations have an optional `id` parameter that can be used to identify them, if an `id` is passed that will be the id for that given class instance, if no `id` is passed the id will be the class name, for instance `com.glaze.http.HttpClient`

 #### How to inject components
 Autumn supports both field and constructor based dependency injection along with qualifying instances.